 Metropolitan Historic Zoning Commission meetings are open to the public and anyone is welcome to attend.
 You are welcome to speak to any case.
-If you are not the application, you will have 2 minutes, so you may want to prepare your comments in advance.
+If you are not the application, you will have 2 minutes.
 Groups may elect to have one speaker represent them.
+A group representative will have up to 5 minutes to speak, if MHZC staff is notified in writing at least the day prior to the meeting.